 Write a policy

 As with all aspects of employment, organisations do well to set a behavioural standard.
 In this case, by defining a clear social media policy that employees are expected to follow.
-Our article by Keely Rushmore outlines the top five employment policies that every organisation should have, and you can also download our handy social media policy template. which was a free giveaway at our recent HR Forum.
+Our top tips article here, outlines the top five policies that every organisation should have, and you can also download our handy social media policy template. which was a free giveaway at our recent HR Forum.
 (To find out more about these confidential HR forums, click here.)

 Communicate the dangers